 Basically, you apply light, quick pressure onto various meridian points of the body (i.e. – acupressure points) in a tapping motion while reciting certain statements surrounding the issue at hand.
 Just like acupuncture, this technique is thought to release negative energy and emotion in your body.
 Plus, you’re adding in some elements of cognitive behavioral therapy by re-framing negative thoughts and ideas into positive ones.

 The EFT Tapping Process

 The actual EFT Tapping Process goes something like this:

-- Think about a specific situation that’s bothering you right now – or an emotion that you’re wanting to change
+- Think about a specific situation that’s bothering you right now – or an emotion that you’re wanting to change.

 - While you think of this situation, start tapping on the different meridian points.
 Use your fingertips to tap with a quick, steady motion about 7 times on each of the 9 meridian points.

-- As you tap, recite out loud your negative statements – these are statements that give a spoken voice to various negative thoughts and emotions you’re feeling.
+- As you tap, recite your negative statements out loud.
+These are statements that give a spoken voice to various negative thoughts and emotions you’re feeling.
 The EFT tapping exercise during this round is intended to clear out the negativity.

 - Go through the tapping points again but this time use positive affirmations to re-frame your negative emotions.

 - Take a deep breath in between each round.

 It’s honestly a little hard to put into words, so for more information on how EFT Tapping works, I recommend heading over to Andrea’s page.
 She does a much better job of explaining it!